woocommerce/woocommerce-composite-products-conditional-images/readme.md

 The mini-extension:

 1. Requires Composite Products 4.1+.
-2. Only works with themes that declare support for the `'wc-product-gallery-slider` feature.
+2. Only works with themes that declare support for the `wc-product-gallery-slider` feature.

 #### Limitations